gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 3. Proposing the Universal open policy recommendations for community involvement and implementation of this project.
 4. Developing models for Adapting this project without technical assistance for the common user or the community.

+*Mozilla Open Leader 6* [Issue](https://github.com/MozillaFestival/open-leaders-6/issues/73) *link*

-Follow discussions and documents at [GoogleDocs](https://docs.google.com/document/d/198ksOxVEWML93oWXseHG46xxUkvqSe1d2_k8P76aAuM/edit)
+Follow discussions and documents at [GoogleDocs](https://docs.google.com/document/d/198ksOxVEWML93oWXseHG46xxUkvqSe1d2_k8P76aAuM/edit) .